Mersey Tunnels Police: Uniform, training and equipment

 All officers are trained Police Level 4 Response Driving Standards, as MTP is a specialist traffic service.
 Training is done by MTP instructors and the Liverpool Cathedral Constables hold kit in their facility.

 Media coverage

 Mersey Tunnels Police was heavily criticised by the Merseyside coroner for its handling of a pursuit in which two 14-year-old boys were killed in 2003 after crashing a stolen car into a roadblock set up by Mersey Tunnels officers.
 The coroner went so far as to recommend that either the policing of the tunnel should be altogether transferred to Merseyside Police, or tunnel officers should be trained to national policing standards.

 All officers are now trained in Police Level 4 Response Driving Standards.

 Fallen officers

-The MTP has lost one officer in the line of duty.
+The Mersey Tunnels Police has lost one officer in the line of duty.
+On 10 November 1967, Police Constable Derek McIntyre was fatally injured while responding to an early-morning report of an iron bar obstructing two lanes of the Mersey Tunnel.
+After bringing traffic to a halt, PC McIntyre left his vehicle to remove the hazard.
+During this operation, a 22-ton lorry and trailer—later found to have defective brakes—failed to stop and collided with a private car and the police Land Rover before striking PC McIntyre and carrying him for approximately 120 feet.
+He sustained fatal injuries as a result of the incident.